FYI can be integrated with digital signature providers Annature, for digital signing.

 All documents sent for signing must be PDF.

-- In FYI, on a list, select one or more PDF documents for a specific client.
+- In FYI, on a list, select one or more PDF documents.

 - Click the Signature button in the tool bar.
 Or for a single PDF document, right-click and select Signature from the tool bar pop-up menu (refer to Using the Document Action Tool Bar).